syncfusion-content/javascript-docs/js/PivotChart/User-Interactions.md

 ![](User-Interactions_images/customizehighlight.png)

 ###Patterns to Highlight
-OlapChart provides pattern support for highlighting the data by setting an appropriate value to the [`pattern`](/js/api/ejchart#members:series-highlightsettings-pattern) property of the [`highlightSettings`](/js/api/ejchart#members:series-highlightsettings).
+PivotChart provides pattern support for highlighting the data by setting an appropriate value to the [`pattern`](/js/api/ejchart#members:series-highlightsettings-pattern) property of the [`highlightSettings`](/js/api/ejchart#members:series-highlightsettings).
 The different types of highlight patterns are as follows.

 * chessboard
 * crosshatch